NicholasHallman/RTAS/README.md

 The bouncing-balls and cursor-example plugins demonstrate how to use the service lifecycle functions and example systems.

-Server examples can be run like so
+You can start the client side, and server examples using

- - `npm run start -- --app cursor-example`
+ - `npm run example:ball`
- - `npm run start -- --app bouncing-example`
+ - `npm run example:cursor`

-then modify the demo/index.html file to point to the component that matches the example.

- - for cursor-example add `<cursor-manager></cursor-manager>`
- - for bouncing-example add `<bouncing-balls></bouncing-balls>`

-then, in a new terminal window, run: `npm run demo`

 ## Reconnection